TalMaIka/PSMPAssistant/README.md

 ## Description

-This Python tool validates compatibility between installed CyberArk Privileged Session Manager (PSMP) versions and various Linux distributions.
-It checks if the PSMP version is supported on the detected Linux distribution, verifies the status of the PSMP service, and ensures proper OpenSSH configuration.
-With just a few commands, it provides valuable insights into PSMP compatibility and system configuration.
+A Python-based tool designed to verify the installation and compatibility of Privileged Session Manager Proxy (PSMP) on Linux systems.
+This tool evaluates PSMP and SSHD service statuses, supported Linux distributions, configuration compliance, and generates necessary system logs for diagnostic purposes.

 ## Installation